khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 #### Page counters

-When page counters are not available, the Compact Pagination component can display only the `previous` and `next` options.
+When page counters are not available due to a technical restraint, the Compact Pagination component may be used without the page count.

 ## Demo